 Martin Lewis, the Founder and Chair of the Money and Mental Health Policy Institute charity and campaigner for this change in the law sums up the problem as follows:

-“Over 100,000 in England attempt to take their lives each year due to debts, and four times that consider it… the last thing people struggling with debt need is a bunch of thuggish letters dropping through the letterbox, in language they can’t understand, written in shouty capitals alongside threats of court action.”
+- “Over 100,000 in England attempt to take their lives each year due to debts, and four times that consider it the last thing people struggling with debt need is a bunch of thuggish letters dropping through the letterbox, in a language they can’t understand, written in shouty capitals alongside threats of court action.”

 As well as addressing a long-term issue with debt recovery procedures, the new rules are designed to help people struggling with debt as a result of the Covid-19/coronavirus pandemic.
 The Government has also given the Financial Conduct Authority powers to take action on certain types of lending, including capping the costs of payday loans and rent-to-own agreements.